ricardo-jasinski/properizer/README.md

 # Properizer

-Properizer provides convenience methods to change the letter case in a sentence to Title Case.
-It can be used to enforce some consistency in data that is input manually or read from sources outside your control.
+Properizer implements convenience methods for changing a sentence's letter casing to Title Case.
+It can be used to enforce consistency in data obtained from manual input or other sources beyond your control.

 ## Installation